msabramo/colorama/README.txt

     :height: 325
     :alt: Same ANSI sequences on Windows, using Colorama.

-These screengrabs make it clear that Colorama on Windows does not support ANSI 'dim text': it looks the same as 'normal text'.
+These screengrabs show that Colorama on Windows does not support ANSI 'dim text': it looks the same as 'normal text'.

 Dependencies